imos/imosh/doc/strings/ltrim.sh.md

-# func::ltrim
+# ltrim
-func::ltrim -- Strips whitespace(s) from the beginning of a string.
+ltrim -- Strips whitespace(s) from the beginning of a string.

 Strips whitespace (or other characters) from the beginning of a string.